Board of Regents

 Recommendations for Board consideration from the ACSRI will be submitted to the Office of the Board of Regents and to the Office of the President.

-To satisfy its fiduciary duty, the Board will request that the Finance Office provide an in-depth analysis of the financial impact of the recommended divestment on the endowment.
+To satisfy its fiduciary duty, the Board will request that University staff, engaging outside consultants as necessary, provide an in-depth analysis of the financial impact of the ACSRI’s recommendations on the University’s investments.
 The UWINCO Board may be asked to provide its perspective on the financial impact on the endowment.

-If the Board is prepared to act, it will request that the sponsors work with the Finance Office to prepare an action item for an upcoming meeting of the Board.
+If the Board is prepared to act, it will direct staff to prepare an action item for an upcoming meeting of the Board.
 If a divestment action is approved by the Board, then the Statements of Investment Policy and Objectives for the Consolidated Endowment Fund and Invested Funds will be amended.
-The Finance Office will prepare a divestment implementation timeline
+Staff will prepare a divestment implementation timeline.

 7) Reporting